-Use Scheduling and Automation
+2. Use Scheduling and Automation

-When You Can’t Be Organized, Be Flexible
+4. When You Can’t Be Organized…Be Flexible

-Accepting that those chaotic times are pretty much inevitable is crucial to keeping the project on task.
-It’s great to have structure and organization, but sometimes you need a little bit of a wiggle room to get the same end result.
-Recognizing when and how to adjust to changes on the fly is perhaps the most important part of staying organized as a project manager.
+Accepting that some level of chaos are pretty much inevitable is actually part of keeping the project on task.
+It’s great to have a plan in place, but the most important part of planning is the activity itself, since it helps you think about things from different angles.
+Once things are in motion, your plan is likely going to change.
+Recognizing when and how to adjust on the fly is perhaps the most important part of staying organized.

-Of course, if you try some of these tips and still find it difficult to stay on top of your workload, don’t worry.
-Our team at All Around Creative is always ready to step in, and you can contact me at any time to get started.
+Of course, if you try these project management tips and still find it difficult to stay on top of your workload, don’t worry.
+Our team is always ready to step in, and you can contact me at any time to get started.